IBM-ICP4D/monitoring-utils/docs/Monitoring.md

   "volumes"         - Volumes (array of Volume objects) "volume_mounts"   - Volume mounts  (array of VolumeMount objects).
 Available starting in CPD 4.8.
   "resources"       - Resource requirements for the monitor cronjob (ResourceRequirements object).
 Available starting in CPD 4.7.
+  "addon_id"        - Addon ID for this monitor.
+New in CPD 4.8.
+This can be a CPD service addon id, or "all" if the monitor applies to all services.
 }
 ```